Ahaan Punjabi Ahaan Punjabi

 Conclusion

 Private credit is evolving into a mature asset class that complements institutional lending in specific scenarios.
 Its capital inflows support companies wishing to remain private for longer.
-However, its limited scale and transparency mean it does not yet rival traditional banks and must continue to enhance liquidity and openness, particularly in secondary markets, to further increase its role in corporate finance.
+However, its limited scale and transparency means it does not yet rival traditional banks and must continue to enhance liquidity and openness, particularly in secondary markets, to further increase its role in corporate finance.

 HSBC (2025) Private credit: From alternative to strategic asset class.
 Available at: https://www.business.hsbc.com/en-gb/insights/financing/private-credit-from-alternative-to-strategic-asset-class